project-zeno/prota/accessibility.plan.md

 - Overlay requires `SYSTEM_ALERT_WINDOW` permission and OEM quirks; notifications are more reliable for MVP.
 - Accessibility features are sensitive per Play policies; keep this as demo-only, not for distribution.

-### To-dos
+### To-dos (SIMPLIFIED - Only 6 Tasks!)

 - [x] Add settings UI in prota to manage permissions and service control
-- [ ] Run Expo prebuild and confirm Android project structure
+- [x] Run Expo prebuild and confirm Android project structure
+- [ ] Add dependencies (OkHttp, Gson) to build.gradle
-- [ ] Create ChatAssistAccessibilityService with WhatsApp filtering and text extraction
+- [ ] Create 4 Kotlin files: AccessibilityService, LlmApiClient, NotificationHelper, BridgeModule
-- [ ] Implement LlmApiClient for direct Gemini/OpenAI calls and caching (with hardcoded API key)
+- [ ] Update AndroidManifest.xml and add accessibility_service_config.xml
-- [ ] Show heads-up notifications with suggestion actions
-- [ ] Expose native state and settings to RN via bridge module
+- [ ] Add "Analyze Chat" button to UI and wire up bridge
-- [ ] Debounce/rate-limit suggestion requests per conversation
-- [ ] Implement optional overlay bubble with draw-over-apps permission
-- [ ] Add test hooks and record demo flow
+- [ ] Build APK, enable accessibility, test on real device